pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

     The ``add_resource_handle`` function must be given an **absolute** path.

-Then, you can use resources from your handler:
+Then, you can use resources from your handle:

 .. code-block:: python